 |Religious Character||Does Not Apply|

-|Number of Pupils||349 (51% boys 49% girls)|
+|Number of Pupils||347 (51.3% boys 48.7% girls)|

-|Number of Pupils per Teacher||21.9|
+|Number of Pupils per Teacher||26.6|

 |Academy Sponsor||The Three Rivers Learning Trust|

-|Percentage Free School Meals||5%|
+|Percentage Free School Meals||7.7%|

 |Percentage English is Not First Language||0%|

 The proportion of disadvantaged pupils, those known to be eligible for the pupil premium, is lower than the national average.
 The pupil premium is additional funding for those pupils who are known to be eligible for free school meals, and those children who are looked after by the local authority.
 The vast majority of pupils are of White British heritage and speak English as their first language.